Sex and fertility

-Non Hodgkin lymphoma and its treatment do not always affect your sex life.
-But you will probably go through times when you don't feel like sex because you are too tired or have side effects.
+NHL and its treatment does not always affect your sex life.
+But you will probably go through times when you don't feel like sex, because you are too tired or have side effects.

-For women having chemotherapy, the drugs could damage the developing baby if you become pregnant.
-Even if your periods have stopped, it might be possible to get pregnant.
+For women having treatment, it might still be possible to get pregnant, even if their periods have stopped.
 So you should still take precautions.

-Sexual intercourse might not be recommended if you have a very low platelet count, as there may be a risk of bleeding.
+A very low platelet count increases your risk of bleeding.
+Your doctor might advise avoiding sex for a short time, if you have a very low platelet count.
 Discuss this with your doctor or nurse if you are not sure.

-Sometimes chemotherapy can give women an early menopause.
+Sometimes chemotherapy can cause an early menopause in women.
 If your periods stop permanently after chemotherapy, you have had an early menopause.
 This can cause other symptoms apart from not having periods.
 You might have:

 - hot flushes and sweats